 A security researcher John Page has discovered an XML External Entity (XXE) security flaw in the browser.
 He reported the issue to Microsoft on March 27 and also published all the details including the proof-of-concept code on April 10.

-The modern web browsers are no longer supporting .MHT files (IE’s web archives format) and so whenever a user tries to open such files, the request got automatically handled by Internet Explorer.
+Modern web browsers are no longer supporting .MHT files (IE’s web archives format) and so whenever a user tries to open such files, the request got automatically handled by Internet Explorer.

 Mitja Kolsek, a security analyst at ACROS, also examined the issue and learned that it’s an “undocumented security feature” in Edge that clashes with IE’s capability to correctly read the mark of the web (MOTW) flag applied to files downloaded from the Internet.